Integral Diophantine approximation on varieties: Log schemes and integral points on curves

-If $K/k$ is a separable extension, the integral closure $\fO$ of $\fo$ in $K$ is a finite extension of $\fo$, itself a Dedekind ring, and flat as it is torsion free.
+If $K/k$ is a separable extension (as is the case in Lemma~\ref{le:torus-para-rational}), the integral closure $\fO$ of $\fo$ in $K$ is a finite extension of $\fo$, itself a Dedekind ring, and flat as it is torsion free.
 The restriction of scalars $R_{\fO / \fo}\Gmok$ thus exists~\cite[\S\,7.6~Thm.~4]{MR1045822}, and as the norm restricts to the rings, it induces a homomorphism

 of $\fo$-group schemes by working on local bases, whose kernel